yosbelms/getjs/readme.md

 ## Channels

 Channels are structures used to communicate and synchronize coroutines.
-The behavior is exactly like in Go language.
+The behavior is exactly like in the Go language.

 Channels can be buffered or unbuffered.
 When sending data through unbuffered channels it always blocks the sender until some other process receives.
 Once the data has been received, the sender will be unblocked and the receptor will be blocked until new data is received.
 Unbuffered channels are also known as _synchronic channels_.